University Policy

 1. Confidential Employees

 Confidential Employees provide confidential, trauma-informed counseling or support.
 Please review Resources and Reporting Guide for Students & Employees (Appendix B) for a list of available on- and off-campus confidential resources.
-Confidential Employees will not disclose information about Prohibited Conduct reported to them by a student to the Title IX Coordinator without the student’s permission, unless there is a continuing threat of serious harm to the patient/client or to others or there is a legal obligation to reveal such information (e.g., where there is suspected abuse or neglect of a minor).
+Confidential Employees will not disclose information about Prohibited Conduct reported to them by a student or employee to the Title IX Coordinator without the individual’s permission, unless there is a continuing threat of serious harm to the patient/client or to others or there is a legal obligation to reveal such information (e.g., where there is suspected abuse or neglect of a minor).

 1. Non-Confidential Employees